VoxelForge/VoxelForge/API.md

 ##### Formspec restrictions
 When building your formspec, you have to respect the size limitations.
-The documentation system uses a size of 12×9 and you must make sure all entry widgets are inside a boundary box.
-The remaining space is reserved for widgets of the Documentation System and should not be used to avoid overlapping.
+The help form uses a size of 12×9 and you must make sure all entry widgets are inside a boundary box.
+The remaining space is reserved for widgets of the help form and should not be used to avoid overlapping.
 Read from the following variables to calculate the final formspec coordinates:

-* `doc.FORMSPEC.WIDTH`: Width of Documentation System formspec
+* `doc.FORMSPEC.WIDTH`: Width of help formspec
-* `doc.FORMSPEC.HEIGHT`: Height of Documentation System formspec
+* `doc.FORMSPEC.HEIGHT`: Height of help formspec
 * `doc.FORMSPEC.ENTRY_START_X`: Leftmost X point of bounding box
 * `doc.FORMSPEC.ENTRY_START_Y`: Topmost Y point of bounding box
 * `doc.FORMSPEC.ENTRY_END_X`: Rightmost X point of bounding box